duarteocarmo/Project_Page_SG/network-page-lv.md

 For the second network, *nodes* are still the users.
 We define the *edges* between *nodes* if they share a common hashtag, not including the query hashtags.
 For example if two tweets from different *nodes* use the hashtag **#GunSense**, we will create an *edge* between them.
 We will refer to this network as `hashtag_graph`.

 **Network 3:**
 Finally, for the third network, *nodes* are sources of information.
 Those are the websites, users are referencing to.
 We define the *edges* between *nodes* if same user share an article from both of the websites.
 For example if the user 'DonaldTrumpJr' shared articles from both 'Fox News' and 'CNN' there will be an edge between these nodes.
+We will refer to this network as `info_graph`.

 Below we will start creating the networks.